So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 - With specific filter & technology needs

-- With no need for feature and air purifier placement flexibility
+- With no need for extra features and air purifier placement flexibility

 If you find yourself having allergy symptoms in a particular room, that’s a tremendous clue that allergens are airborne there and you need a purifier in that area.

-Noise levels in other sleeping & study areas
+Noise levels & light brightness in other sleeping & study areas

 If you’re sensitive to light and sound when sleeping or concentrating like I am, definitely consider buying a model that has minimal noise production.
-Several quality products today have the benefit of allowing you to use them in your bedroom overnight without being disturbed.
-That’s the best way to get the maximum benefit.
+Several very good products today have the benefit of allowing you to use them in your bedroom overnight without being disturbed.
 Otherwise, consider moving it slightly outside of your room.

 I recommend therefore ideally buying a model you know won't produce distracting noise or simply move it into a slightly different area.